-I just finished reading Junot Diaz’s moving article, “The Legacy of Childhood Trauma,” in The New Yorker, about being raped as a boy and how he hid from this memory for decades and how running ate him up inside.
-It’s an amazing essay.
-Real.
-Honest.
-It makes me think about how we all have buried selves and how we run from them and how they finally catch up with us.
-It is a brave essay – important and necessary.
-And it reminds me of the long process it took for me to unearth me.
-I’m thinking about this because in a few weeks I’ll be giving a talk at my high school reunion about the year long trip around the world my wife and I took back in 2015.
-Planning to give this talk has caused me revisit my high school self, or rather, my submerged high school self.
-Because that’s who I was back then.
-The fact that I was gay but not ready to be out, that my father had a secret job we never talked about (he was in the CIA) and the trauma of losing my mother to breast cancer in my junior year, left me numb and lost.
+I’ve been thinking a lot lately about how submerged I felt growing up – the fact that I was gay but not ready to be out, that my father had a secret job we never talked about (he was in the CIA), and the trauma of losing my mother to breast cancer in my junior year.
+It all left me numb and lost.
 I had a huge backlog of feelings that I needed to get to but no idea how to get to them.
-When I look back on my submerged girl self, I see someone waiting to heal, waiting to find the shore of wholeness.
-Just like Diaz.
+When I look back on this submerged girl self, I see someone waiting to heal, waiting to find the shore of wholeness.
 A few years into college, I started to see a therapist, someone who helped me learn the strange language of naming feelings and understanding myself.
-As I get ready to return to my high school now, I know it may feel strange to be back at the place I felt so lost.
-And it’s ironic – but in a good way – because I’m going back to talk about an amazing journey that changed me and opened me, as everything important in life changes and opens us.
+As I get ready to go to my high school reunion, I know it may feel strange to be back at the place I felt so lost.
 As l step onto campus with its manicured lawns, I’ll think of the girl who labored beneath her mask of “everything is fine.”
 She got past this mask eventually, got to her real feelings and named them, but she is the one who got me through those hard times and who got me to the beauty and gift of now.
 In fact, I use her strength and fortitude everyday.
 And everyday I’m grateful.

 A couple of years ago when I was in Tokyo, I heard about these places called “Owl Cafes.”
 I thought they would be peaceful rooms where people sat and drank tea and read books.
 Owls would be sitting on perches preening themselves or staring and relaxing.
 Somehow I imagined that they would be someone’s well cared for pet and that they would be accustomed to living in the city, brought there by some odd circumstance.
 My wife and I researched one of these cafes, checked the address and then set out on foot to find it.
 After getting lost and then being personally guided by a very helpful woman, we arrived at a sterile looking building and stepped inside.
 The owls were there and they were beautiful.
 There were a bunch of them. there were barn owls and burrowing owls, and types I had never seen before.
 They sat on perches or in boxes but instead of chilling or sleeping, they were busy.
 Trainers prompted them to fly from their perch and land on a person’s arm.
 Everyone wanted a photograph with an owl.
 It wasn’t the romantic scene I had imagined.
 But in that year of wandering the planet, unsettling events happened every day, things I didn’t see coming.
 Like the Owl Café.
 But there was also usually something magnificent or unexplained within these situations too.
 I stood there, taking in the craziness of the Owl Café, grappling with my mixed feelings at being there, when I noticed an owl sitting perfectly still by a window.
 It sat by itself sort of looking down at the city below.
 It seemed removed from everything but at the same time oddly in charge.
 The wizened supervisor.
 And so here was that explainable thing.
 It was the way the owl occupied its own space, the way it sat anchored by something I couldn’t see, and completely unencumbered by the strangeness of the activities around it.
 Even though it was surrounded by an enormous city, it remained singular, a thing unshakable in its wildness. it never forgot itself.
 I think of this owl now, whenever I feel swallowed by chaos or strangeness.
 I think of it sitting still and quiet its talons gripping the wooden perch as snow falls on the streets below.